 Hi there.
 Ashley Elkins here; President at Vitality South.
 MANY people that know me have affectionately asked me to “spill the tea” on Vitality South.
 And while I’m a more private person by nature, I do want to be as transparent as possible from the onset.
 So I figured I might as well make this public so everyone knows.
-I started a new company September 4, 2019.
+I started a new company on September 4, 2019.
 This new company is a marketing agency, IT services provider, and offers custom business solutions.
 Those of you that know me, you know that I dream BIG.
-I’m very passionate about marketing and helping small and medium sized businesses, often with limited budgets, get the most for their company.
+I’m very passionate about marketing and helping small and medium-sized businesses, often with limited budgets, get the most for their company.
 I had a dream that we could offer more services than ever before.
 I dreamt that we could do whatever it takes to help businesses in Tupelo, MS – and beyond – to grow and prosper.
 I had a dream that we could offer the best customer service imaginable, with nothing or no one holding us back.
 So, here we are: Vitality South!

 Another question I’ve been asked multiple times is what does Vitality South mean?
 What it means to me is the ability to breathe new life and energy into a brand, and to help it bear new or better fruits.
-You can call the fruits: results, profits, (booty – if you’re a pirate), or however you want to call them.
+You can call the fruits: results, profits, (booty – if you’re a pirate), or whatever you want to call them.
 But businesses know what they want.
 And we’re here to help them get it.

 “Vitality shows in not only the ability to persist but in the ability to start over.” – F. Scott Fitzgerald